A movie (film) non-disclosure agreement is a legal instrument that protects your creative labor and confidential information in the cinema industry.

 Define the duration of the confidentiality obligation.
 In the industry, NDAs are often applicable until the movie’s release, as the information contained in the agreement becomes accessible to the public at that point.

-However, the term length can vary depending on the specific needs of the production company and the nature of the confidential information.
+However, the term length can vary depending on the production company’s specific needs and the nature of the confidential information.

 With proper implementation and enforcement, non-disclosure agreements can help create a secure environment that allows filmmakers and producers to bring their creative visions to life while safeguarding their intellectual property.